rosflight/rosflight_docs/docs/user-guide/rosplane-setup.md

 ## Running ROSplane SIL
 A controller or a simulated controller can be used to fly the aircraft in simulation.
-See the `README.md` file for the `rosflight_ros_pkgs` package for more information on RC controll in simulation.
+See the `README.md` file for the `rosflight_ros_pkgs` package for more information on RC control in simulation.

 ### Launching